UPDATE: Legal Research in Bosnia and Herzegovina

 - Chair for legal history and comparative law.

 Each department offers obligatory and elective subjects.
 In order to accommodate the law students with legal practice and not only theory, students have the opportunity to participate in legal clinics and workshops.
-In the frame of its publishing activities, the Law School or the Law Faculty from Sarajevo publishes textbooks, legal books, collections of papers (mainly based on round tables with actual legal topics) and two periodical publications:
+In the frame of its publishing activities, the Faculty of Law publishes textbooks, legal books, collections of papers (mainly based on round tables with actual legal topics) and two periodical publications:

-- Godišnjak Pravnog fakulteta u Sarajevu (Yearbook of Law Faculty in Sarajevo -annual publication) ISSN: 0581-7471
+- Godišnjak Pravnog fakulteta u Sarajevu (Yearbook of the Faculty of Law in Sarajevo -annual publication) ISSN: 0581-7471

-- Ljudska prava: èasopis za sve pravno-politièke probleme (Human Rights: journal for legal and political issues -quarterly publication) ISSN: 1512-6579 (ceased)
+- Ljudska prava: časopis za sve pravno-političke probleme (Human Rights: journal for legal and political issues -quarterly publication) ISSN: 1512-6579 (ceased)

 The Center for the Education of Judges and Prosecutors of FB&H and the Center for the Education of Judges and Prosecutors of the Republika Srpska began operating in 2003.
-Both centers have their small specialized libraries which mainly serve the needs of legal professionals employed in judiciary.
+Both centers have their small, specialized libraries which mainly serve the needs of legal professionals employed in judiciary.

-The same destiny caught, among many others, the Library of the Oriental Institute and fond of one of the oldest libraries in the country, Gazi Husrev Bey’s Library (1537) was relocated for safety reasons.
+The same destiny happened to, among many others, the Library of the Oriental Institute and collections of one of the oldest libraries in the country, Gazi Husrev Bey’s Library (1537) was relocated for safety reasons.
 These libraries were temples of architecture in the world.
 The National and University Library was settled in the building of the old city hall, which had been built in the period between 1892 through 1894, and officially inaugurated for use in 1896.
-After World War II, the National and University Library was founded (1945) and located in this building; however, in light of the destruction which it met, the building is currently in the very final phase of the reconstruction.
+After World War II, the National and University Library was founded (1945) and located in this building.
 It is difficult to give precise information addressing what we managed to save from our collections in an article of this kind.
 That said, the truth is that the complete information infrastructure was destroyed.

 One could trace interesting trends in past few years.
 Buildings of destroyed libraries are being reconstructed.
-Reconstruction of the Building of the City Hall where National and University Library was located is in its final phase and it should be open in the end of April 2014.
-Most probably reconstructed building will have different purposes; they will host city government, collections of old and rare books, exhibition halls etc.
+Reconstruction of the Building of the City Hall where National and University Library was located is done, but, as it will stay home of city administration and won’t be used as a home of National and University Library.

-In spite of the tragedy it met and insecure present it faces, the National and University Library has been turned to future use and does its best to serve the needs of its clients.
-It carries the load of the modernization of B&H’s library system; it organizes trainings for librarians, researchers and others; it conducts research programs; and it pursues its publishing activities.
-The Journal Bosniaca is one of the most important periodicals published by the National and University Library of Bosnia and Herzegovina.
+In spite of the tragedy and uncertain present, the National and University Library focuses on the future and does its best to serve the needs of its clients.
+It carries the load of the modernization of B&H’s library system; it organizes trainings for librarians, researchers, and others; it conducts research programs; and it pursues its publishing activities.
+The Journal Bosniaca and B&H bibliography are among the most important publications published by the National and University Library of Bosnia and Herzegovina.

 The application of COBISS (Co-operative Online Bibliographic System & Services) is among the efforts launched to support the B&H information and library system.
 This system is developed and owned by the Institute of Information Science Maribor, Slovenia, and is used by various libraries in the region.
 In case you would like to get an online introduction to the B&H libraries which are in this system as well as their collections, please visit the virtual library of B&H.

 Beside these research libraries, there are few legal libraries within judicial institutions which are not open to wider public and mainly serve the needs of the institution as it is stated previously (e. g. libraries of constitutional courts, library of Prosecutor's Office of BiH, etc.).
-One of the regional associations important to legal librarians is South East European Association of Law and related Libraries (SEALL) formally established in 2008.
-It members are coming from B&H, Croatia, Serbia, Slovenia.
-Shortly, as other professional organizations, members of SEALL share their knowledge and resources and provide professional support.
+One of the regional associations important to legal librarians is South East European Association of Law and related Libraries (SEALL), formally established in 2008.
+Its members are coming from B&H, Croatia, Serbia, and Slovenia.
+Similarly to other professional organizations members of SEALL share their knowledge and resources and provide professional support.
 Conference and Regional Law Libraries Round Table is annually organized and held in Neum (B&H).

 6. Publishers in B&H

 There are no large legal publishers in B&H. Legal publications or publications whose main subject is law are mainly published by law faculties and other related faculties, governmental institutions, non-governmental organizations, professional associations, commercial publishers, or even authors alone.
-There are some specialized legal book stores, which provide the local and international public with legal publications.
-The B&H publishing scene is constantly changing and it is difficult to detect which publishers are active on the book market.
-In order to find out, for the purpose of this article, which publishers in the field of law have been active in the past two years, some results—though not absolutely reliable—can be presented.
-One has to have in mind that non-governmental organizations and foundations usually publish project materials and the results from projects which they implemented, legal guidelines, analytical reports etc., while governmental institutions are more focused on laws, their compilations and commentaries, rules regarding their work, bulletins etc. Faculties and research institutions are more active in the field of text books, monographs, and edited books.
-Almost every faculty has its own journal or collection of papers published regularly (e.g. Godišnjak Pravnog fakulteta u Sarajevu, Anali Pravnog fakulteta u Zenici, Godišnjak Pravnog fakulteta Univerziteta u Banjoj Luci, Zbornik radova Pravnog fakulteta u Bihaæu, Zbornik radova Pravnog fakulteta Sveučilišta u Mostaru, Godišnjak Pravnog fakulteta Univerziteta „Džemal Bijedić" u Mostaru, etc.).
+The B&H publishing scene is constantly changing, and it is difficult to detect which publishers are active on the book market.
+In order to find out, for the purpose of this article, which publishers in the field of law have been active in the past five years, some results—though not absolutely reliable—can be presented.
+One must have in mind that non-governmental organizations and foundations usually publish project materials and the projects’ results which they implemented, legal guidelines, analytical reports etc., while governmental institutions are more focused on laws, their compilations and commentaries, rules regarding their work, bulletins etc. Faculties and research institutions are more active in the field of textbooks, monographs, and edited books.
+Almost every faculty has its own journal or collection of papers published regularly (e.g., Godišnjak Pravnog fakulteta u Sarajevu, Anali Pravnog fakulteta u Zenici, Godišnjak Pravnog fakulteta Univerziteta u Banjoj Luci, Zbornik radova Pravnog fakulteta u Tuzli, Zbornik radova Pravnog fakulteta Sveučilišta u Mostaru, Godišnjak Pravnog fakulteta Univerziteta „Džemal Bijedić" u Mostaru, etc.).

-Beside faculties, it is worth mentioning that some legal journals available in full text and published by foundations also drive attention of legal researchers, such as Nova pravna revija (published by IRZ, German-B&H Association of Lawyers and Association for Research and Reception of German law) and Sveske za javno pravo (published by Foundation Public Law Centre).
-Professional associations also organize round tables and conferences and publish journals regularly (e.g. Pravo i pravda: èasopis za pravnu teoriju i praksu published by Association of Judges of Federation of B&H, Pravna rijeè published by Association of Lawyers of Republika Srpska).
+Some legal journals available in full text and published by foundations also drove attention of legal researchers for many years, such as Nova pravna revija and Sveske za javno pravo (both unfortunately ceased).
+Professional associations also organize round tables and conferences and publish journals regularly (e.g. Pravo i pravda: časopis za pravnu teoriju i praksu published by Association of Judges of Federation of B&H, Pravna riječ published by the Association of Lawyers of Republika Srpska).

-In the recent period the following educational institutions were engaged in publishing of legal topics: , Institute for Research of Crimes Against Humanity and International Law of the University in Sarajevo, Human Rights Centre of the University of Sarajevo, School of Economics and School of Law of the University in Mostar, Academy of Science and Arts of B&H, University of East Sarajevo Faculty of Law, Faculty of Law in Banja Luka, etc.
+In the recent period the following educational and scientific institutions were engaged in publishing of legal topics: , Institute for Research of Crimes Against Humanity and International Law of the University in Sarajevo, Faculty of Law of the University in Zenica, Faculty of Law of the University in Tuzla, Faculty of Law of the University in Mostar, Academy of Science and Arts of B&H, University of East Sarajevo Faculty of Law, Faculty of Law in Banja Luka, etc.

-This article represents an attempt to briefly sketch the main points of the legal information system found in Bosnia and Herzegovina.
-Although the country has experienced a difficult recent history, many things related to information systems in general are improving, but fact that some important initiatives regarding building up integral legal information sources were discontinued, raises some worries.
-Dispersion of legal information additionally complicates efforts of legal practitioners, academicians and others.
-On the other hand some positive things remained.
+This article presents a brief overview of the main points of the legal information system found in Bosnia and Herzegovina.
+Although the country has experienced a difficult recent history, many things related to information systems in general are improving.
+Dispersion of legal information additionally complicates efforts of legal practitioners, academicians, and others.
+On the other hand, some positive things remained.
 Just a few years ago, extreme effort was needed just to locate reliable sources which might contain the information one might need; today, this is much easier thanks to the many tools which have been recovered and applied in recent years, such as cooperative cataloging and indexing systems, sources available online, etc. Fact that the database of case law finally became open to public represents a huge step which significantly supports legal research.
 Second step forward is definitely existence of commercial database that contains case law, laws, commentaries and bylaws.
 However, view that database of official texts of legal documents should be accessible online for free to public is still strongly supported.
 Based on experience of working with legal researchers, legal practitioners and students and having in mind their needs, one could point out at least two main resources that are urgently needed:

 Online, free-of-charge, comprehensive database of laws, legal materials, and case law of B&H: There is not much need to elaborate how useful it is to have “one stop” as a source of primary information.
-Many countries in the region built these kind of sources and put at the disposal their laws and regulations online, free of charge to wider public.
-It is important to bear in mind that use of these sources goes beyond legal profession; it meets needs of citizens in general.
+Many countries in the region built these kinds of sources and put at the disposal their laws and regulations online, free of charge to wider public.
+It is important to bear in mind that the use of these sources goes beyond legal profession; it meets needs of citizens in general.
 It is not only matter of easier academic research but matter of access to justice as well.
 Past and comparative experience shows that this is a task for public institutions, since otherwise, i. e. efforts of individuals or groups built up as a part of project activities were not sustainable.
 Commercial sources, despite their quality, don’t have mission to meet legal information needs of individual citizens.